BZoennchen/supercollider-book/_sources/chapters/supercollider/scheduling/1-connecting-times.md

 It is surprising that his work was mostly ignored by the computer science community.

-While being a finite and static description, algorithms, describe such processes that unfold in time.
+While being a finite and static description, algorithms describe such processes that unfold in time.
 In many instances they are stateful, they do work, they transform or construct something step by step in a specific order.
-If we reason about algorithm, we reason about time.
+If we reason about algorithms, we reason about time.
-We even reason about the amount of time an algorihm requires and call this *time complexity*.
+We even reason about the amount of time an algorithm requires and call this *time complexity*.
 However, it is not a specific time period but an estimation of the number of steps an algorithm requires.
-It measures not a specific time but some or many potential time(s) in which the decribed process happens.
+It measures not a specific time but some or many potential time(s) in which the described process happens.
 Therefore, without mentioning time explicitly, algorithms are a logical representation of it.
 And if they are executed, their *logical time* gets connected to a *physical time*.

 If we compose or play music, we reason about the physical time, i.e., the relation between time intervals.
-Our ears are very sensitive to rhythms and small deviations immidiatly strike us.
+Our ears are very sensitive to rhythms and small deviations immediately strike us.
-Therefore, we very carefully make sure that everything is synchronized as inteded and everyone plays in time.
+Therefore, we very carefully make sure that everything is synchronized as intended and everyone plays in time.
 Combining the act of composing or playing music with the act of developing algorithms leads us to an interesting entanglement of two worlds.
 We do not only combine two activities but two concepts of time: the *logical* with the *physical*!